mr-bt/manager.README/README.md

 - Provide a reference point for our working relationship.
 - Encourage open dialogue and feedback to foster continuous improvement.
 - Set the stage for a collaborative and supportive environment.
+- Writing and maintaining this document helps me refine my thoughts and hold myself accountable.
+- For you to help me improve and hold me accountable.

 By outlining my approach and values, I hope to lay a solid foundation for our professional relationship, allowing us to work together efficiently and effectively in pursuit of our company goals.